 There are numerous things constantly pulling at your attention – notifications, emails, calls, texts, you name it.

 Those distractions can easily rob you of your energy and leave you feeling tired and unmotivated.
 So prevent fatigue by taking an unplugged break.

 This is one of the best ways to get motivated because it forces you to focus and get things done.
 It requires you to stop distracting yourself with flashing screens, buckle down, and work on what’s important.

 So put your phone on airplane mode, close out your email, and focus in on the task at hand.
-Learn how to stay focused and your concentration will improve alongside your motivation.
+Learn how to stay focused and your concentration will improve along with your motivation.

 Get motivated – Make time for self care

 One of my favorite ways to get motivated, especially when I’m in a bit of a slump, is to practice self care.
 Similar to rest, self care is all about taking care of yourself.

 In order words, doing something for yourself that allows you to step back, unwind, and recharge.